Frequently Asked Questions...

 Yes!
 There are three urgent deadlines you will need to meet when raising a puppy.

 - First, it is of the utmost importance to teach your puppy bite inhibition before the dog is 4.5 months.
 After this crucial period, teaching this skill becomes very difficult and sometimes impossible.
 Puppies rarely do significant damage when their jaws are still weak, but an adult dog should never bite hard under any circumstance.
-Check out our blog for information on how to achieve this.

 - Second, it is important to properly socialize your dog to all sorts of people.
 A good rule of thumb is to introduce your puppy to at least 100 individuals(men, children, women) by the time the puppy is 4.5 months of age.
 Choose a variety of folks, from men with beards and hats, to women wearing glasses and walking with a cane.
 The more varied the exposure, the better off your dog will be in the long run.
 Puppies generally seem to be more shy around men and boys, so take extra time to gradually introduce your dogs to these people.
 Employ different handling skills with your puppy to achieve this.
 Rub the puppy's ears, look at its teeth, handle the paws and tail firmly but gently, and rub the puppy all over.
 Give the puppy treats throughout the exercise to ensure that this is an enjoyable experience.
 On that note, choose your participants wisely and give each person detailed instructions!